Evaluating Scene-based In-Situ Item Labeling for Immersive Conversational Recommendation: Experimental Results

 \underline{\textit{Zero-shot VLM}} Given $\mathcal{C}_{1:t}$ and $\mathcal{A}^{(i)}$, the VLM selects attributes via \emph{pointwise} judgment over each $a^{(i)}_k$ or \emph{listwise} ranking of $\mathcal{A}^{(i)}$.
 We further assess whether the given $\mathcal{V}^{(i)}$ improves latent awareness.

-We instruct the VLM with the general scenario information and the task definition for either \textit{EIS} or \textit{IN}(cf. \Autoref{sec:item_label}) (evaluated in independent trials).
+We instruct the VLM with the general scenario information and the task definition for either \textit{RIN} or \textit{IN}(cf. \Autoref{sec:item_label}) (evaluated in independent trials).
 We avoid fine-tuning or explicit guidance on latent or proactive information requirements to assess zero-shot reasoning We use the same backbone as for the Item Recommendation task.

 \paragraph{Overall Performances in Three Criteria.} In \Autoref{fig:three_config}, we report the performance of evaluated methods by giving textual attributes only across three criteria.
-Both VLM-based and several retrieval-based methods achieve high \texttt{mP@3} in \textit{EIS}, which suggests they can reliably identify and address explicit seeker preferences and constraints.
+Both VLM-based and several retrieval-based methods achieve high \texttt{mP@3} in \textit{RIN}, which suggests they can reliably identify and address explicit seeker preferences and constraints.

-In contrast, performance drops substantially across methods for both \textit{IN-E} and \textit{IN-S}.
-The degradation is most pronounced for \textit{IN-S}, where several methods perform comparably to a random top-3 baseline (red dashed line).
+In contrast, performance drops substantially across methods for both \textit{EIN} and \textit{PIN}.
+The degradation is most pronounced for \textit{PIN}, where several methods perform comparably to a random top-3 baseline (red dashed line).
 These results indicate that existing methods struggle to align with human expert judgments and the more challenging \emph{latent proactive} level of information needs.

 Thus, we hypothesize that failures stem primarily from the two challenges identified in \Autoref{sec:item_label}: (1) limited \emph{latent awareness} and (2) insufficient \emph{proactive disclosure}.
 We restrict the evaluation to VLM-based methods (cf. \Autoref{app:pointwise} for pointwise VLM) since retrieval-based methods inherently lack the required reasoning ability.